MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Remove-VivaModuleFeaturePolicy.md

 ## DESCRIPTION
 Use the Remove-VivaModuleFeaturePolicy cmdlet to delete an access policy for a feature in a Viva module or a category in Viva.

-**Note**: While we are adding support for category policies in the Exchange Online PowerShell module v3.5.0-Preview1 or later, we have not yet released any categories in Viva.
-We will update when there are categories available.
+Support for categories is available in version 3.5.0-Preview1 or later of the module.

 You need to use the Connect-ExchangeOnline cmdlet to authenticate.

 This cmdlet requires the .NET Framework 4.7.2 or later.

 Currently, you need to be a member of the Global administrators role or the roles that have been permissioned at the feature level to run this cmdlet.

-To learn more about permissioned roles at the feature level, see [Features Available for Feature Access Management](https://learn.microsoft.com/en-us/viva/feature-access-management#features-available-for-feature-access-management).
+To learn more about permissioned roles at the feature level, see [Features Available for Feature Access Management](https://learn.microsoft.com/viva/feature-access-management#features-available-for-feature-access-management).

 To learn more about administrator role permissions in Microsoft Entra ID, see [Role template IDs](https://learn.microsoft.com/entra/identity/role-based-access-control/permissions-reference#role-template-ids).